1coderookie/KobraGoNeoInsights/docs/firmware/fw_klipper.md

 - the serial to "Anycubic Kobra"

 during the setup process for creating the `klipper.bin` file.
-For further informations about the installation steps please read the chapter ["Installation"](https://www.klipper3d.org/Installation.html) of the official Klipper documentation.
+For further information about the installation steps please read the chapter ["Installation"](https://www.klipper3d.org/Installation.html) of the official Klipper documentation.

 ??? tip "Compiled `klipper.bin` Available"